Ex-Equifax software developer charged with insider trading

 Associated Press

-ATLANTA (AP) - A former software developer for Equifax faces insider trading charges related to the company's massive data breach last year, federal prosecutors said Thursday.
+ATLANTA (AP) - A former software developer for Equifax faces insider trading charges related to the company's massive data breach last year, federal prosecutors in Atlanta said Thursday.

-Sudhakar Reddy Bonthu was set to be arraigned Thursday, according to the U.S. attorney's office in Atlanta.
-Bonthu used nonpublic information to determine Equifax had been breached last year before any public announcement and then bought put options that he exercised for a profit of $75,000 after the breach was announced, according to a court filing.
+Sudhakar Reddy Bonthu, 44, used nonpublic information to determine Equifax had been breached last year before any public announcement and then bought put options that he exercised for a profit of more than $75,000 after the breach was announced, according to a court filing.

-It wasn't immediately clear whether Bonthu had an attorney who could comment on the charges.
+Bonthu, an Indian citizen, entered a not guilty plea Thursday before U.S. Magistrate Judge Alan Baverman, who indicated the case would be referred to a U.S. district judge for a guilty plea at a later date.
+Bonthu was allowed to remain free on a $20,000 signature bond, which means he doesn't have to pay anything unless he fails to appear for hearings.

-He's the second former employee of the Atlanta-based credit reporting company to face insider trading charges related to last year's data breach.
+Bonthu is the second former employee of the Atlanta-based credit reporting company to face insider trading charges related to last year's data breach.
 Jun Ying, former chief information officer of Equifax's U.S. Information Solutions, was indicted in March.
 The Securities and Exchange Commission on Wednesday also charged Ying with insider trading.
+Ying has pleaded not guilty.

+"Upon learning of potential trading activity by Mr. Bonthu, we immediately launched a review of his trading activity and separated him from our company after he declined to cooperate with our inquiry," Equifax said in an emailed statement, adding that the company is fully cooperating with the SEC and the Department of Justice.

-A total of about 147.9 million Americans have been affected by Equifax's data breach, which remains the largest exposure of personal information in history.
-It was disclosed to the public Sept.
+A total of about 147.9 million Americans have been affected by Equifax's data breach, which was disclosed to the public Sept.
 7.

 From mid-May through July in 2017, unknown individuals accessed some of Equifax's databases without authorization, acquiring names, Social Security numbers, birth dates, addresses and, in some cases, driver's license numbers, the court filings says.
 Federal authorities say Equifax discovered the suspicious activity on its network on July 29.